 - No filler seeds

-This is one of the more costly cardinal blends I’ve reviewed.
-I love its high-protein content which mimics the cardinal’s diet out in the wild.
+This is one of the more costly cardinal blends I’ve reviewed but includes black oil sunflower seed, safflower, and much more.
+I love its high-protein content, which mimics the cardinal’s diet out in the wild.
 I would recommend this to anyone looking to splurge on a premium feed that is packed with nutrients as a treat for the cardinals.

 How To Choose The Best Cardinal Bird Food

-Cardinals particularly enjoy safflower and sunflower seeds.
-If you look closely at the cardinal’s beak, you will notice it is best suited for husking and hulling seed shells.
+Cardinals particularly enjoy safflower and sunflower seeds, which is, in fact, the most loved bird seed for cardinals.
+If you look closely at the cardinal’s beak, you will notice it is best suited for husking and hulling black oil sunflower seed shells.

-Both safflower and sunflower seeds have hard shells which keep other birds out of the feeder making more room for your cardinals.
-Another benefit of including safflower seed in your bird mix is that other birds and squirrels dislike it which keeps them out of your feeder.
+Both safflower and sunflower seeds have hard shells, which keep other birds out of the feeder, making more room for your cardinal's most loved bird food.
+Another benefit of including safflower seed in your bird mix is that other birds and squirrels dislike it, which keeps them out of your feeder.

 My cardinal feeders will typically contain a mix of safflower seed and black oil sunflower seed.
-This mix is pretty easy to maintain as most feeds with a mix of the two are generally inexpensive.
+This mix is pretty easy to maintain, as most feeds with a mix of the two — safflower seed and black oil sunflower seed — are generally inexpensive.

 If you are looking to treat your cardinals, I recommend one of the premium blends.
 These blends typically contain fruits and nuts.
-Some manufacturers such as Wild Delight even include fortified minerals to make the feed more nutritious.
+Some manufacturers, such as Wild Delight, even include fortified minerals to make the bird food more nutritious.

 If you are a die-hard DIYer inclined to make their feed at home, it is also doable and not too costly.
 I recommend mixing black oil sunflower seeds, safflower seeds, shelled peanuts, peanuts, and dried fruit such as raisins and cranberries.